debops/debops/docs/getting-started.rst

 of tags that identify them, shell executors will have additional tags that describe the host's architecture, OS release, etc.

+If the ``debops.lxc`` role has been used to configure LXC support on a Debian Stretch or Ubuntu Xenial host, the ``debops.gitlab_runner`` will install the ``vagrant-lxc`` package and configure :command:`sudo` support for it.
+Using a shell executor you cn start and stop Vagrant Boxes using LXC containers and execute commands inside them.

 The Runner instances can be configured with variables specified as the keys of the dictionary that holds the specific Runner configuration.
 If any required keys are not specified, the value of the global variable will be used instead.